 - For best results, remove the jewelry before cleaning it.
 You don’t want to wash it while you’re wearing it… or do you?

 - Squeeze a small amount of toothpaste onto the toothbrush.
+Use plain white (non-gel) toothpaste and an old sanitized toothbrush.

 - Gently rub the bristles over the jewelry, taking care to get into the nooks and crannies.